 Users begin by inputting their app concept using natural language.
 Imagine.bo’s AI interprets these plain English descriptions to extract key features, workflows, and design preferences.

 This step removes the need for technical jargon or detailed specifications.
 The AI understands intents such as “allow users to sign up,” “create a dashboard,” or “send notifications,” accurately translating them into app components.
+As a result, beginner users can communicate their ideas clearly without prior development knowledge.

 AI-Generated Blueprints